Hyperobjekt/bil-site/content/about/what-is-bil/_index.md

 herotext: The Basic Income Lab reviews the vast interdisciplinary research produced on UBI, identify under-explored research questions, and help shape future directions in basic income research
-heading1: Our Mission and Purpose
+heading1: Our Mission & Purpose
 body1: The Stanford Basic Income Lab aspires to be an academic home for the study of universal basic income.
 It was founded in February 2017 as an initiative of the [Stanford McCoy Family Center for Ethics in